NorthOcean/Project-Erina/README.md

 </div>

-## Train New Models on ETH-UCY datasets
+## Train New Models on ETH-UCY Datasets

 The original  ETH-UCY datasets (contains ETH-eth, ETH-hotel, UCY-zara1,2,3 and UCY-univ1,3,examples) are included in `./data/eth` and `./data/ucy` with the true position in `.csv` format.
 To train a new model on these datasets, please use the commands above as an example: